AABUGS/HantaMap/README.md

 1. Loads user32.dll, backs up its `.data` section
 2. Writes payload at the tail end of `.data` (host globals at the front stay intact)
-3. Marks payload pages `PAGE_EXECUTE`, installs a VEH to proxy read/write faults
+3. Marks payload pages `PAGE_EXECUTE`, installs a VEH to proxy write faults
 4. Payload runs from user32.dll's address space at full speed
+5. During sleep, a trampoline in the mapper's `.text` flips payload pages to `PAGE_NOACCESS` — reads, writes, and scans are blocked for the entire sleep duration (~99.9% of the payload's lifetime)

 ## Why `.data`